 7) Be Creative, Not Scary

-A technical treatise on encryption isn’t going to make an impact.
-But a funny, one-sentence poster by the coffee machine might actually make a difference.
+A technical treatise on encryption isn’t going to make an impact, but a funny, one-sentence poster by the coffee machine might.
 Keep these pointers in mind:

 - Think about ways to make training interactive and engaging.